 (ii) booking of the Delivery Capacity on an Uninterrupted Basis at Agia Triada Entry Point of entry through corresponding Authorized Applications for Firm Services.

 The LNG User shall not withdraw the proposal submitted during the LNG Auction process and shall be bound by it for as long as the Operator is entitled to accept this proposal, which (acceptance) shall be made for each successful bidder by the Operator announcing the results of the LNG Auction.
-The ranking of LNG Users participating in each Phase shall not constitute a award of the results of each Phase nor of the results of the LNG Auction procedure.
+The ranking of LNG Users participating in each Phase shall not constitute an award of the results of each Phase nor of the results of the LNG Auction procedure.

 The LNG Auction ends with the announcement of the results for each successful bidder.